tidyverse/tidyverse.org/content/blog/spatialsample-0-2-0/index.md

 </div>

-In addition to the clustering extensions, this version of spatialsample introduces a few functions for other popular spatial resampling methods.
-For instance, the new function [`spatial_block_cv()`](https://spatialsample.tidymodels.org/reference/spatial_block_cv.html) helps you perform [block cross-validation](https://doi.org/10.1111/ecog.02881), splitting your data into folds based on a grid of regular polygons.
+In addition to the clustering extensions, this version of spatialsample introduces new functions for other popular spatial resampling methods.
+For instance, [`spatial_block_cv()`](https://spatialsample.tidymodels.org/reference/spatial_block_cv.html) helps you perform [block cross-validation](https://doi.org/10.1111/ecog.02881), splitting your data into folds based on a grid of regular polygons.
 You can assign these polygons to folds at random:

 <div class="highlight">